tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Token Keys and Issuer Encapsulation Keys held by the Issuer.
-- The TokenRequest.encrypted_token_request can be decrypted using the Issuer's private key (the private key associated with Issuer Encapsulation Key), and contains a valid OriginTokenRequest whose unpadded origin name matches an Origin Name that is served by the Issuer.
-The Origin name associated with the OriginTokenRequest value might be the empty string "", as described in {{encrypt-origin}}, in which case the Issuer applies a cross-origin policy if supported.
+- The TokenRequest.encrypted_token_request can be decrypted using the Issuer's private key (the private key associated with Issuer Encapsulation Key), and contains a valid InnerTokenRequest whose unpadded origin name matches an Origin Name that is served by the Issuer.
+The Origin name associated with the InnerTokenRequest value might be the empty string "", as described in {{encrypt-origin}}, in which case the Issuer applies a cross-origin policy if supported.
 If a cross-origin policy is not supported, this condition is not met.